TOC (auto-generated)

 • if a company is a partner:

-• the company is not under external administration
+• the company is not under external administration; and

-• the company has not been convicted of a serious taxation offence or an offence involving fraud or dishonesty during the previous five year
+• the company has not been convicted of a serious taxation offence or an offence involving fraud or dishonesty during the previous five years; and

-• in the case of registration as a registered tax agent – the partnership has a sufficient number of individuals, being registered tax agents, to provide tax agent services to a competent standard, and to carry out supervisory arrangements
+• in the case of registration as a registered tax agent – the partnership has a sufficient number of individuals, being registered tax agents, to provide tax agent services to a competent standard, and to carry out supervisory arrangements; and

 • in the case of registration as a registered BAS agent – the partnership has a sufficient number of individuals, being registered tax or BAS agents, to provide BAS services to a competent standard, and to carry out supervisory arrangements.